danielrosehill/Speech-To-Text-System-Prompt-Library/README.md

 # Speech To Text System Prompt Library - Using LLMs To Refine STT Outputs

+This repository provides a collection of system prompts designed to transform and refine text captured using speech-to-text technologies.

+By passing STT outputs through large language models with these specialized prompts, you can achieve cleaner, more structured, and purpose-specific text formats.

+The repository also includes a model for a prompt combiner script that allows you to concatenate different elements of this library to create highly specific and personalized system prompts.
+This approach enables you to layer multiple transformations (e.g., basic cleanup + business formatting + personal signature) to achieve precisely tailored outputs for your specific use cases.

 April 7th 2025

 ## System Prompts Navigation

 ### Basic Prompts
+**Foundational prompts for initial text cleanup and transformation**

 | Prompt | Description |
 |--------|-------------|
 | [Basic Cleanup](system-prompts/basic/basic-cleanup.md) | The foundation prompt for all STT transformations |

 ### Business Correspondence
+**Prompts for transforming speech into professional business communications**

 | Prompt | Description |
 |--------|-------------|
 | [Budget Request](system-prompts/business-correspondence/budget-request.md) | Format text as a budget request |